6 Awesome Reasons Why People Choose Hair Styling Schools

 Whatever you choose to do, you could enjoy a great deal of job security since there's a high demand for cosmetologists and hair stylists across the country.

 6. Great Potential for Self-Employment

 A lot of cosmetologists choose to open their own businesses.
-In fact, almost half of all cosmetologists, hair stylists, and hairdressers were self-employed in 2014.3 So it's a great field to get into if you have an entrepreneurial spirit.
+In fact, over 70 percent of all cosmetologists, hair stylists, and hairdressers were self-employed in 2016.3 So it's a great field to get into if you have an entrepreneurial spirit.
 You could own and operate your own salon, start a home-based business, or offer professional mobile services.
 And you could hire additional cosmetology professionals to assist you by offering complementary beauty services to your customers.
 There are many exciting possibilities to consider.

 Get Ready for a Beautiful Future

 Are you feeling motivated to go after the career of your dreams?
 Then act today and discover the hair stylist schools that are offering programs near you.
 Simply enter your zip code into the program finder below to take the first step toward a brilliant future!

 1 Small Business Development Center, "Beauty Salon 2014," website last visited on July 19, 2017.

 2 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment Statistics, website last visited on August 30, 2017.